Frequently Asked Questions

 Q: What are the courses like?

-The majority of courses are taught completely online through Blackboard, our virtual course management system.
-The exceptions are Greek, Hebrew, music theory, and professional writing courses which are taught through correspondence.
+Courses are taught completely online through Blackboard, our virtual course management system.

 The courses are delivered in independent study format in which you work one-on-one with the professor.
 The syllabus as well as all of the assignments are located in Blackboard.
 Once registered, the student begins completing the assignments as outlined in the syllabus until fulfilling all of the requirements.